Prepaid WiFi As A Broadband Option!

 often read that it stands for "Wireless Fidelity," however, that's

-actually not the case.
+actually not correct.
 It's actually said to be a play on

 words